heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 - Item2
 - Item3

+#### Troubleshooting

+{Describe the troubleshooting steps in case contribtors encounter issues in setting up their enviroment.}

 ### Content style guide

 {Share a purpose statement about your style guide and share a link to your style guide for contributors to review.}